hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/cdktf-json.md

+---
+layout: "docs"
+page_title: "Configuration"
+sidebar_current: "cdktf"
+description: "Learn how to build a CDKTF application from a template, project structure, and configuration. "
+---

-# cdktf.json Configuration File
+# Configuration

-With the `cdktf.json` in your project root directory you can configure the behaviour of the Terraform CDK CLI:
+The `cdktf.json` file lets you configure the behavior of the CDK for Terraform CLI and define the [providers](/docs/cdktf/concepts/fundamentals/providers.html) and [modules](docs/cdktf/concepts/fundamentals/modules.html) you want to use.
+Installing CDK for Terraform with a [built-in template](/docs/cdktf/create-and-deploy/project-setup.html) generates a basic `cdktf.json` file in your root directory that you can customize for your application.

 ## Specification